The presidential election season is upon us.

 And, further distancing her brand from its own political aspirations is the vagueness of her slogan.
 Her website encourages visitors to “Stand with Marianne.”
 But, to do what?

-It’s understandable that Marianne Williamson wants to visually show the distance between her own experience and that of her “business-as-usual” political competitors.
-But, her branding fails because it only shows what Marianne isn’t, without providing a narrative for who Marianne is.
+Understandably, Marianne Williamson wants to visually show the distance between her own experience and her “business-as-usual” political competitors.
+Her branding fails because it only shows what Marianne isn’t without providing a narrative for who Marianne is.

 There are so many candidates in the 2020 democratic presidential primary race that it’s impossible to cover everyone in this article.

 While some candidate’s branding did stand out as the best or worst overall, we would be remiss if we didn’t include a handful of well-deserved honorable mentions.

 And here they are…

 You may not even have heard of John Hickenlooper.
 But he’s got the best logo of the current Democratic candidates.

 His logo features three-striped mountains, ascending in height from left to right.
 And, above them, shines a single star.
 His name and running year serve as the foundation of the mountain range.